legal resources necessary to hold negligent facilities accountable.

 - A constant need to urinate but being unable to do so

 - Blood in your urine or difficulty passing urine

 Other helpful interventions include pelvic floor exercises (Kegels) and sleeping well each night.
 In addition, the staff in nursing homes must follow established UTI prevention protocols to avoid recurrent severe infections in the urinary system.

 Managing Urinary Tract Infections | Prophylactic Agents for UTIs

-If your loved one is diagnosed with a UTI and isn't experiencing any complications, your doctor may prescribe antibiotics to prevent future occurrences.
-This drug can kill the bacteria in the body, causing the infection.
+Most commonly diagnosed infections do not lead to severe complications.
+However, the doctor may prescribe antibiotics to prevent future occurrences.
+This drug can kill the bacteria causing the common infection.

-Your doctor may also prescribe prophylactic agents, medications taken regularly to prevent urinary tract infections.
+The doctor may also prescribe prophylactic agents medications after a systematic review to be taken regularly to prevent urinary tract infections.
 Depending on the specified type, these are usually given in pill form and are taken over several weeks or months.

 Preventing Urinary Tract Infections by Staying Hydrated

 Your doctor may suggest you keep track of your loved one's fluid intake to determine whether they're drinking enough water to avoid UTIs.
 As people age, it's common for their bladders to lose muscle tone (they don't hold as much urine), making them more likely to develop a UTI.